ucdavis/hpccf-docs/docs/farm/index.md

 ### Bring your own equipment (BYOE):

 Equipment may be purchased directly by researchers based on actual cost.
-Equipment quotes available upon request.
-If you BYOE, the racking rate of $375 per year per rack unit for five years will apply.
-You can start a discussion with [Adam Getchell](acgetchell@ucdavis.edu) or the [HPCCF Help Desk](hpc-help@ucdavis.edu).
+Equipment quotes are available upon request.
+If you BYOE, then the racking rate of $375 per year per rack unit for five years will apply.
+You require custom equipment not available through Hippo, you can start a discussion with [Adam Getchell](acgetchell@ucdavis.edu) or [HPCCF](hpc-help@ucdavis.edu).